morvaridhasheminasab/ecotrack-sustainability-tracker/README.md

-# EcoTrack 🌱
+# EcoTrack Sustainability Tracker

+## Overview
-**EcoTrack** is a modular and lightweight web application for tracking personal and organizational sustainability data.
-It enables users to register, log in, and enter daily environmental metrics such as electricity usage, carbon emissions, and recycling volumes.
+EcoTrack is a lightweight web application for tracking personal and organizational sustainability data.
+It allows users to register, log in, and record environmental metrics such as electricity usage, carbon emissions, and recycling data.

+## Project Goal
-This platform is especially tailored for individuals and small to medium-sized enterprises (SMEs) who seek an easy-to-use, installable sustainability tracker without relying on heavy enterprise software.
+The goal of this project is to provide a simple and accessible sustainability tracker for individuals and small to medium-sized organizations that want to monitor environmental performance without complex enterprise software.

----

-## ✨ Features
+## Features
 - User registration and secure login
-- Form-based input for:
-  - Electricity usage (kWh)
-  - Carbon emissions (kg)
-  - Recycling percentage or volume
+- Input forms for environmental metrics
 - Personalized dashboard
-- Responsive and accessible design
+- Responsive interface
-- Simple local setup (no cloud deployment required)
-- Environment variable configuration for database credentials
+- Local setup with environment variable configuration

----

-## 🛠️ Technologies Used
+## Technologies Used

-**Frontend**:
+### Frontend
 - HTML5
 - CSS3
-- JavaScript (Vanilla)
+- JavaScript

-**Backend**:
+### Backend
 - Node.js
 - Express.js
 - MongoDB